Azure-Samples/cassandra-proxy/README.md

 4. java -jar target/cassandra-proxy-1.0-SNAPSHOT-fat.jar source-server destination-server
 5. cqlsh  -u user -p password localhost 29042

+## Docker
+If you uncomment the jib plugin in the pom.xml `mvn package` will also create a (local) docker image.
+To use this run `docker run cosmos.microsoft.com/cassandra-proxy source destination`.
+You can push it to an adequate registry if needed ona  different server.

 ## Monitoring
 The system will log through slf4j/logback and thus allow customization of logs as needed

 ### Metrics
-The system is suing micrometer and provides a Prometheus compatible ednpoint.
-Because micrometer is pluggable other metric agreegator could easily be supported if needed.
+The system is using micrometer and provides a Prometheus compatible endpoint.
+Because micrometer is pluggable other metric aggregators could easily be supported if needed.

 The metrics gathered are: